fekoester/MC_calc/README.md

 Otherwise the program uses basic C++ libraries, thus it should compile on every system.

 After compiling, start the program with ./nameOfProgram.
+You need to have a file called "StateData" in the folder that contains the state matrix of your reservoir and a file called "inputData" that contains the random values between -1 and 1 that are the inputs of the reservoir.